julelang/manual/src/std/io.md

 	fn WriteByte(mut self, b: byte)!
 }
 ```
-Implements the basic WriteByte method.
+Implements the basic WriteByte method\.

-It should write byte and return without throwing exceptional if success.
-If write failed, should throw exceptional.
+It should write byte and return without throwing exceptional if success\.
+If write failed, should throw exceptional\.

-Exceptionals are not standardized.
-Should be documented by implementations.
+Exceptionals are not standardized\.
+Should be documented by implementations\.

 ## RuneReader
 ```jule